truedevopsmk-lab/Testing_Documentation_Repo/README.md

-Got it, Jarvis will convert this into a **clean, production-ready GitHub Wiki page** with proper GitHub-flavored Markdown, headings, tables, code blocks, and consistent formatting.
-You can paste this **directly into a GitHub Wiki page** (Home.md or a new page).

 ---

 # **EKS Cluster Setup using EKSCTL**

 ## **1. Overview**

 This page documents the setup of an Amazon EKS Cluster using **eksctl**, based on our PRE DEV Managed Environment.
-This includes VPC reuse, subnet configuration, NAT/IGW setup, and the full eksctl cluster configuration along with validation steps.
+This includes VPC reuse, subnet configuration, NAT/IGW setup, and the full *eksctl* cluster configuration along with validation steps.

 ---